-Again, if you’re going to Hawaii, odds are you’re planning to go to the beach at least a few times during the trip.
+Again, if you’re going to Hawaii, odds are you’re planning to go to the beach at least a few times.
 There are snorkeling beaches, green sand beaches, black sand beaches, and hang out and relax beaches, but make sure to explore some of the less popular ones as well.

-5. Spend An Afternoon At The Hilo Zoo
+5. Spend An Afternoon At The Free ZOO in hilo hawaii

 Amazingly, the Big Island has a free zoo in Hilo, and it is the only tropical rainforest zoo in the United States.
-While it may not be as large as some of the zoos we’ve visited in other areas of the country, I’ve never been to a free zoo before.
-They have tigers, alligators, large snakes, Hawaiian Nenes (geese), and many other animals you’d expect to see at a zoo.
-We were lucky enough to be there at feeding time, and we got to watch the anteaters get their midday meal.
+While it’s not as large as some of the zoos we’ve visited elsewhere, I’ve never been to a free zoo before.
+They have tigers, alligators, snakes, Hawaiian Nenes (geese), and many other animals you’d expect to see at a zoo.
+We were lucky enough to be there at feeding time and got to watch the anteaters get their midday meal.

-The Pana’ewa Rainforest Zoo does have a donation box at the entrance, which we did put some money in, but it has no admittance booth and is absolutely free.
-I love this idea because zoos are generally only accessible by those with larger incomes because most of them are not cheap.
-However, I did recently learn that our local library system has free zoo passes, so your local zoo may be “free” occasionally as well.
+The Pana’ewa Rainforest Zoo has a donation box at the entrance, which we did put some money in, but it has no admittance booth and is absolutely free.
+I love this idea because zoos are generally only accessible by those with larger incomes.
+Our local library system has zoo passes, though, so your local zoo may be “free” occasionally as well.